 3. Nuts are a big part of the diet

 Everywhere you read about the prominence of nuts in the Mediterranean diet.
 Well, they aren’t so prominent as it is suggested.
 Greeks would have walnuts at home when they were in season.
 Nuts, mainly almonds and walnuts were used mainly in sweets, and in some sauces such as skordalia (garlic sauce) but they were not a daily habit.
 Georgia Petraki, a Cretan Nutritionist who specializes in the traditional Cretan diet, tells me that the consumption of nuts in Crete at that time was seasonal and nuts generally were not available in large amounts.
 Each family may have had an almond tree, and when it was almond season the family ate some and the rest were saved as they were considered precious and served only to guests.
 So yes, nuts have a high nutritional value, but they are to be consumed 2-3 times a week, not every day.

 4. Plenty of Pasta

 Many people associate the Mediterranean diet with pasta and are worried it will make them fat.
-While there is a good amount of starches in the diet, it’s not huge bowls of pasta but whole grains foods such as barley rusks, whole wheat bread as well as potatoes, polenta, rice and of course pasta.
+While there is a good amount of starches in the diet, it’s not huge bowls of pasta but a variety of grains such as barley rusks, whole wheat bread as well as potatoes, polenta, rice and of course pasta.
+In fact the traditional Greek diet is only 40% carbs.
 So pasta can be a part of the diet, depending on the area.
 But it is usually an accompaniment and not drowned in butter and cream based sauces.
 Enjoy your pasta, but make sure it’s made with an olive oil or tomato based sauce, accompanied by plenty of vegetables.